On this page:

 - an electrician who can submit a prescribed Certificate of Electrical Safety to the householder, which has been certified by a licensed inspector registered with Energy Safe Victoria.

-- a solar hot water provider who can provide a minimum five years’ warranty on all major components of your solar hot water system.
+- a hot water retailer who can provide a minimum five years’ warranty on all major components of your hot water system.

-The system installed also needs to be an .
+The system installed also needs to be an approved product.
 All installers must ensure safe work methods and fall prevention measures are in place as per the Occupational Health & Safety Regulations 2017 (S.R No. 22/17).
-Find full details on the page.
+Find full details on the Hot Water rebate page.

 You should ask about the maintenance and operation requirements of your system, and don’t be rushed into making a decision.